-Design patterns are particularly good for documenting frameworks because they capture design experience at the microarchitecture level and capture meta-knowledge about how to incorporate flexibility [16][21].
-In fact, design patterns are capable of illuminating and motivating architectures, preserve design decisions made by original designers and communicate to future users, and provide a common vocabulary that improves design communication, and to help on the understanding of the dynamics of control flow.
+Design patterns are particularly good to document frameworks because they capture design experience at the micro-architecture level and enclose metaknowledge about how to incorporate flexibility [16][21].
+In fact, design patterns are capable to illuminate and motivate architectures, preserve design decisions made by original designers and communicate to future users, and provide a common vocabulary that improves design communication, and to help on the understanding of the dynamics of control flow.